Batch Sealing with SupraSeal

 Building

-Build the batch-capable Curio binary:
+Build and install the batch-capable Curio binary:

 For calibnet